SoundaryaRajan7/Sample_portfolio/README.md

-Thia project is a responsive portfolio website.
+This project is a responsive portfolio website.